chris17453/tapeworm/README.md

 - browsable data
 - paginated data
 ### WebAPI
+- asynchronous api calls
 - discoverable data streams
 - paginatable data streams
 ### Output
 - output to json yaml or raw
 ### Deployment
 - docker for simple deployment
-- built on dotnetcore, buildable directly on mac,pc or linux
+- built on dotnetcore, buildable directly on mac, pc or linux

 ## Limitations
 - records fail if strongly typed conversion is invalid
 - CRUD not fully exposed at the moment
-- high cpu use for read, parallellism
+- high cpu use for initial read

 ## TODO
 - optimization